hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614949v1-from-chat-to-checkup-can-large-language-models-assist-in-diabetes-pr.md

 ---
 layout: default
-title: From Chat to Checkup: Can Large Language Models Assist in Diabetes Prediction?
+title: "From Chat to Checkup: Can Large Language Models Assist in Diabetes Prediction?"
 ---

 # From Chat to Checkup: Can Large Language Models Assist in Diabetes Prediction?